Port Chalmers: Roman Catholic

 In 1882 St Mary's School was established and initially operated from a shed-like house.
 In 1898, Mother Mary MacKillop and two Josephite Sisters arrived in Dunedin at the request of the parish priest of Port Chalmers, to assist with teaching.
-When they arrived they found the existing school house to be in a sad state of disrepair.
-As a result of Mackillop, her follow sisters and the community's endeavours, a new school, St Joseph's Primary School, was opened at the end of January 1898.
+When they arrived they found the existing school house to be in a state of disrepair.
+As a result of the endeavours of MacKillop, her fellow sisters, and the community, a new school, St Joseph's Primary School, was opened at the end of January 1898.
 MacKillop lived in Port Chalmers for two months and was the first Head of St Joseph's, teaching the Upper Standards.
 The second St Joseph's School building was opened in 1913 and was a two-story brick building that became a feature of the Port Chalmers landscape.
 The Sisters of St Joseph continued to run the school until 1979, before handing the role over to lay teachers.
 In 1987 the third St Joseph's School was built and became a state-integrated, co-educational Catholic primary school.
 St Joseph's School closed at the beginning of 2023.

-Media

-Parts of 2016 drama The Light Between Oceans starring Michael Fassbender, Alicia Vikander and Rachel Weisz was filmed here in 2014, notably the bookshop and haberdashery scenes.
-During shooting the main street was covered in gravel and thousands of people turned up each day hoping to catch a glimpse of the actors.